shalevy1/SimplePythonFlask/README.md

 * 	unzip to a folder
 *	open the project in Python Editor / Pycharm
 *	Install Flask and Pandas package
-*	Run Source.py fil and it should create a localhost url something like "http://127.0.0.1:5000/"
+*	Run Source.py fil and it should host the application on a localhost url of something like "http://127.0.0.1:5000/"

 ## Credits